MugeniAI-Portfolio/MachineLearning/README.md

 ## Final Thoughts
 ### Challenges
 - Handling long reviews while maintaining context.
-- Lower recall for neutral classes in Amazon reviews.
-- Detecting nuances like sarcasm and mixed sentiments in IMDb reviews.
+- Detecting nuances like sarcasm and mixed sentiments in reviews.

 ### Next Steps
 - Experiment with more complex models like SVM and Random Forest.